 A controlled withdrawal is the process of allowing the body to rid itself of a drug whilst managing the symptoms of withdrawal.
-It is the first step in a recovery program and should be followed by treatment that looks at changing behaviour and cognitive function; however a drug detoxification alone is not full treatment.
+It is the first step in a recovery program and should be followed by treatment that looks at changing behavior and cognitive function; however drug detoxification alone is not full treatment.

 Unfortunately, there is no one answer here.
 The length of any given treatment again depends on the severity of use and also whether or not medication is necessary.
 In most cases, our experienced staff will be able to give each client an idea of idea of how long the detox will take after an assessment of their personal situation.

 For those who require a cleansing period prior to our comprehensive drug addiction treatment programme, severe withdrawal symptoms may be experienced and medical complications may arise.